Modular functoriality in the Local Langlands Correspondence: Parity sheaf theory on -adic affine Grassmannians

 \begin{lemma} Let $i \co Z \rightarrow Y$ be a shriekable map of stratified Artin v-stacks which are $\ell$-cohomologically smooth of integral $\ell$-dimension (cf. \cite[Definition IV.1.17]{FS}).
 Then $i^!$ is isomorphic to an even shift of $i^*$ on \'{e}tale local systems on $Y$. \end{lemma}

-\begin{proof} By passing to an \'{e}tale cover, we reduce to showing that $i^!\Lambda$ is isomorphic to an even shift of $\Lambda$.
+\begin{proof} By base changing to an \'{e}tale cover of $Y$, we reduce to showing that $i^!\Lambda$ is isomorphic to an even shift of $\Lambda$.
 Writing $\DD_{(-)}$ for the dualizing sheaf and $d, d' \in \Z$ for the $\ell$-dimensions of $Y,Z$ respectively, we have

 \end{proof}

 The following Definition is in imitation of \cite[Definition 2.32, Definition 2.33]{JMW14}.

 \begin{defn}[Even maps] Let $Y$ and $Y'$ be stratified small v-stacks and $f \co Y \rightarrow Y'$ be shriekable.
 We say that $f$ is \emph{stratified} if \begin{enumerate} \item The pre-image of any stratum $Y_\lambda' \inj Y'$ is a union of strata of $Y$. \item For any stratum $Y_{\mu} \subset Y$ lying over any stratum $Y_{\lambda}' \subset Y'$, the restricted map of strata $f_\lambda^\mu \co Y_\mu \rightarrow Y'_{\lambda}$ is $\ell$-cohomologically smooth with integral $\ell$-dimension. \end{enumerate} We further say that $f$ is \emph{even} if for all $\mu, \lambda$ and any $\Lambda$-free \'{e}tale local system $\cL$ on $Y_\lambda'$, the complex $\rR^i(f_\lambda^\mu)_* (\cL)$ is $\Lambda$-free and vanishes for odd $i$. \end{defn}